ulfschneider/cumulative-flow/README.md

         short term prediction line is drawn.
 Default is 0.
 Example:<pre>settings.shortTermPredict = 30;</pre>
     -   `settings.markers` **[Array][16]&lt;{date: ([String][13] \| [Date][15]), label: [String][13]}>?** Highlight specific dates
         inside of the diagram with markers.
         Each marker is an object with a date for the marker and an optional label.
+It can as well have an optional color.
-Example:<pre>settings.markers = [ { date: '2018-09-03', label: 'M1' },
+        Example:<pre>settings.markers = [
+        { date: '2018-09-03', label: 'M1', color: 'green' },
         { date: '2018-09-10', label: 'M2' }];</pre>
     -   `settings.drawOptions` **[Array][16]&lt;[String][13]>?** An array to determine the parts to be drawn.
 Possible options:<pre>'title' - draw the title
         'axis' - draw the x and y axis